SSoelvsten/bdd-benchmark/README.md

 - [**Sylvan**](https://github.com/trolando/sylvan):
-  A parallel (multi-core) implementation with depth-first algorithms using a unique node table to share nodes.
-It also provides a memoization table, complement edges, automated garbage collection, and much more.
+  A parallel (multi-core) implementation with depth-first algorithms using a unique node table and memoization.
+It also uses complement edges and supports Zero-suppressed Decision Diagrams.

   We will _not_ make use of the multi-core aspect to make the results comparable.